abhijeet-codes/oibsip_task2/README.md

 ## Usage

+Copy the files in a directory.
-Open the `index.htm` file in your preferred web browser to view the Portfolio site of Abhijeet Bhattacharjee.
+Open the `index.html` file in your preferred web browser to view the Portfolio site of Abhijeet Bhattacharjee.
 Modify the `Images`, `Skills`, and `Resume.pdf` contents based on your requirements.